 Accident victims should be aware that drivers will not always be held completely responsible for damages sustained in all pedestrian accidents.
 Still, the law is clear with respect to the right of way for pedestrians, which clearly states that “every driver of a vehicle shall exercise due care to avoid colliding with any pedestrian or any person propelling a human-powered vehicle and give warning when necessary and exercise proper precaution upon observing any child or any obviously confused or incapacitated person.”

 Who Can Be Held Responsible for a Pedestrian Accident?

 Under state law, in order for the operator and/or owner of an automobile to be held legally responsible for hitting an individual, the pedestrian must demonstrate the driver was in some way negligent at the time of the collision.
 Simply stated, a pedestrian seeking to hold the driver responsible for injuries and damages incurred will have to prove the driver was at fault.
 If the driver can show he or she used reasonable care when operating the automobile, it is possible the driver will not be made to pay for the pedestrian’s damages.

 Nevertheless, drivers owe pedestrians a duty of care, especially if the driver notices that the pedestrian is not being as careful as he or she should be at the time.
 Drivers are expected to make every effort to avoid an accident with a pedestrian.
 For example, if a driver notices an individual jaywalking or otherwise crossing an intersection illegally, the driver should take precautions to avoid an accident, even though the driver has the right of way.

 No two pedestrian accidents are the same and each incident will have its own set of unique facts and circumstances that must be examined and analyzed by a knowledgeable attorney.
-If you or someone you love was involved in an accident as a pedestrian, contact Ryan Kuhl at The Kelleher Firm.
+If you or someone you love was involved in an accident as a pedestrian, contact Attorney Ryan Kuhl.